paigautam/CVPR21_FastSinkhornFilters/README.md

 ***Parameters***
 An options struct with the following
-(1.) p -- (power of the distance for assignment matrix) - default set to 1 (2.) knn -- number of nearest neighbors for sparsifying kernel (3.) distmax -- factor for choosing lambda, default value 200 as per https://marcocuturi.net/SI.html (4.) maxiter -- number of sinkhorn iterations desired (5.) kernel_type -- 'full' or 'sparse' depending on nature of kernel desired.
+(1.) p -- (power of the distance for assignment matrix) - default set to 1 (2.) knn -- number of nearest neighbors for sparsifying kernel - default set to 50 (3.) distmax -- factor for choosing lambda, default value 500 as per https://marcocuturi.net/SI.html (4.) maxiter -- number of matrix scaling iterations desired (~ 10-50) (5.) kernel_type -- 'full' or 'sparse' (default) depending on nature of kernel desired.
 Choose 'sparse' for faster mode.

 ***Additional Comments***
 You can replace the knnsearch in this script with a possibly faster